 My family and I walked a 54-mile (87km) section of the South West Coast Path during February half term 2019, as part of my LEJOG challenge.
+Three of my children walked with this section with me, aged 16, 8 and 6.
 We left Land’s End on Sunday afternoon, and arrived at Perranporth on Thursday morning.

 We left the car at Perranporth and got a taxi to the start of our walk at Land’s End.
 This means we are walking back towards the car, something that helps to motivate little legs!